 Should the A&E community enter into alliances with the construction trades industry to make both more responsive to social and environmental challenges?

 an alliance with the construction trades is not considered possible at this

 time, what strategies might you offer or what purposes might this action serve?

-Is it possible for you to envision the formation of a highly trained, architecture, engineering, and construction industry as a highly advanced technological force in the city-building world?
+Is it possible for you to envision forming a highly trained architecture, engineering, and construction industry as a highly advanced technological force in the city-building world?
 If yes, what national and global structures would you deploy (real or imagined).